Redesigning a Global Affiliate Marketing Platform

 Technology Modernization

 Actively upgrading the software’s architecture to incorporate advanced technologies, aiming to enhance performance and scalability.
-This strategic approach not only improves system efficiency but also positions the software for ongoing technological advancements.

 User Experience Enhancement